 In the value field, one can choose Sponsored Guest Portal or Self-Registered Guest Portal from the drop-down list.
 In the sponsored guest portal, sponsors create guest accounts, and guests access the network using their assigned username and password while in the self-registration guest portal, guests are allowed to create their own accounts and access the network using their assigned username and password.
 This example uses Sponsored Guest Portal.

 Create an Authentication Rule

 Ensure that the ISE accepts all of the MAC authentications from the WLC and make sure it will pursue authentication even if the user is not found.

 Under the Policy > Policy Sets > Default Polcy Set, click Authentication.

 The next image shows an example of how to configure the authentication policy rule.
 In this example, a rule is configured that triggers when MAB is detected.

-- Enter a name for your authentication rule.
-This example uses MAB, which already exists by default on ISE Version 1.2.
+Enter a name for your authentication rule.
+This example uses MAB, which already exists by default on ISE.

-- Select the plus (+) icon in the If condition field.
+Select the plus (+) icon in the condition field.

-- Choose Continue from the If user not found drop-down list.
+Click Options and Choose Continue from the If user not found a drop-down list

 Create an Authorization Policy